shaunpersad/docker-tutorial-pt2/README.md

 MongoDB is playing a fairly useless middleman, though in real apps that ususually is not the case, as you tend to not want Elasticsearch as your primary database.

-This part of the tutorial is focusing only on the front-end, so we won't worry about React and the build process just yet.
+This part of the tutorial is focusing only on the back-end, so we won't worry about React and the build process just yet.

 ### Organization